 The Scoob-unique features of this male Great Dane are no accident.
 After speaking to a Great Dane breeder and learning the ideal features in this breed of dog, Takamoto decided to give Scooby-Doo all opposite features to make it more comical.

 "I decided to go the opposite and gave him a humpback, bowed legs, small chin and such.
 Even his color is wrong," Takamoto explained.

 Are you a fan of Scooby-Doo and the gang?
-Let us know in the comments!
+Share your favorite episode with our Wide Open Pets Facebook!

 This article was originally published November 20, 202o.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.